Virtual-box-KA/CyberSecureX-Qualifier-2-Writeups/Forenscis/Echoes-in-the-Deep.md

 .-.. --- ...- . ....... ..-. .-. --- -- ....... .-- .- -... -... .. - ....... ...--
 ```

-Okay back to the topic,
+Okay back to the topic.
-We can see some,
-1. small length high pitch sounds - dots
-2. Long length high pitch sounds - dashes
-3. And no pitches - spaces

 Just convert that into strings
 The final flag is